DaSchmidtke/Go-NoGo-Auditory-Discrimination/README.md

     conda install r-essentials
     conda install -c r r-irkernel

 Finally, for the notebooks to run, you will have to install additional python modules and R libraries and their dependencies to your environment.
 Notebooks may not run smoothly, if the wrong versions of the modules are installed.
-Especially having the wrong versions of openCV can cause trouble, which is why we provide the Jupyter notebooks that run on Python 3 for two different versions of openCV (3.4.2 & 4.0.1).
+Especially having the wrong versions of openCV can cause trouble.
+The Jupyter notebooks provided here run on Python 3 with openCV 3.4.2.
 The code below will install the latest version of the modules/libraries to your environment.
 Version numbers in brackets are the latest module/library versions the notebooks were tested with (5th of Febuary, 2020).

-**Python modules:** numpy (1.18.1), openCV (3.4.2 or 4.0.1), tkinter (8.6.8), xlxswriter (1.2.7), scipy (1.3.2), sounddevice (0.3.14), pyfirmata (1.1.0)
+**Python modules:** numpy (1.18.1), openCV (3.4.2), tkinter (8.6.8), xlxswriter (1.2.7), scipy (1.3.2), sounddevice (0.3.14), pyfirmata (1.1.0)

     conda install numpy
     conda install opencv